ncatlab/nlab-content/pages/1182.md

 generalizing the analogous operation as described as [[groupoidification]].

-As described as [[geometric function theory]], such pull-push operations can naturally be regarded as vast generalization of familiar [[matrix calculus]], including in particular operations like Fourier--Mukai transformations.
+As described at [[geometric function theory]], such pull-push operations can naturally be regarded as vast generalization of familiar [[matrix calculus]], including in particular operations like Fourier--Mukai transformations.

 ## Summary ##